ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 in that we should be able to insert, delete, and hide rows in one table without affecting the other table.
-Unfortunately, existing spreadsheet systems do not handle this well in that adding a row to one table affects all tables on that row in the sheet.
+Unfortunately, existing spreadsheet systems do not handle this well; adding a row to one table affects every row in the entire spreadsheet.
 Note that arranging the tables vertically does not help since now the problem becomes adding, deleting, or hiding columns.
 (We could arrange the tables in a diagonal, but